guotie/docs/v1.1/architecture/transaction-layer.md

 - **Write/Write**, where two `PENDING` transactions create Write Intents for the same key.
 - **Write/Read**, when a read encounters an existing Write Intent with a timestamp less than its own.
+There's also read/write, in which a write discovers that a read has already been served after its proposed timestamp.
+This pushes the write transaction's timestamp and will cause a transaction restart error at some point if the transaction is serializable (the restart error will currently happen when the transaction attempts to commit, although we may change this so the error happens immediately in some cases).
+The pushTxnQueue is not involved for read/write conflicts; this comes from the timestamp cache.

 To make this simpler to understand, we'll call the first transaction `TxnA` and the transaction that encounters its Write Intents `TxnB`.

-CockroachDB proceeds through the following steps until one of the transactions is aborted, has its timestamp moved, or enters the `PushTxnQueue`.
+CockroachDB proceeds through the following steps until the first of the following conditions is met:

-1. If the transaction has an explicit priority set (i.e. `HIGH`, or `LOW`), the transaction with the lower priority is aborted.
+1. If either transaction has an explicit priority set (i.e. `HIGH`, or `LOW`), the transaction with the lower priority has its Transaction Record's status changed to `ABORTED`.

 2. `TxnB` tries to push `TxnA`'s timestamp forward.